datamade/django-councilmatic-notifications/README.rst

-django-councilmatic
+django-councilmatic-notifications
 ===========

-This is a Django app with core functions for the `Councilmatic family <http://www.councilmatic.org/>`_, a set of web apps for keeping tabs on local city council.
+This is a Django app with notification functions for the `Councilmatic family <http://www.councilmatic.org/>`_, a set of web apps for keeping tabs on local city council.
 It is built upon the open civic data standard, and ultimately makes Councilmatic easier to re-deploy in new cities.

-django-councilmatic includes:

-- data models for bills, people, organizations, events, and more
-- a task to load data from the open civic data api
-- views & templates for bill/person/organization/event pages, search, and more

 The `Councilmatic family <http://www.councilmatic.org/>`_ includes: